Hurwitzzz/ACCN-Project/final_project/Readme.txt

 6. Manages to inference classification on FPGA with MediumNet (without overlapping)

 7. Full implementation with different datatype
-	We tested synthesizing a design with a different datatype, a 16bit fixed point number, (see conv.h), but did not not actually benchmark or test it though, but in principle the implementation should be easily adaptable to other datatypes as we use a C define for our datatype dt which is currently set to float.
+	One can experiment by setting dt to different ap_fixed fixed point types in conv.h.
-	One can experiment by setting it to different ap_fixed fixed point types, but currently the Softmax implementation isn't adapted to fixed points properly so will exceed the values representable by fixed point and result in a crash.
+	At 16 bits (<16, 9>) the results become very inaccurate.
+However with higher sizes and a different fixed point "location" parameter, one can get a good tradeoff between performance and accuracy.
-	There is a way to fix softmax by exploiting the laws of exp.
+	To enable the use of fixed point datatypes we had to implement a trick in the softmax layer where we subtract the maximum value of the input from all inputs to exp(), in order to keep the numbers from getting too large.